bootstrap-vue/bootstrap-vue/src/components/navbar/README.md

 See the first example on this page for reference, and also refer to [`<b-collapse>`](/docs/components/collapse) for details on the collapse component.

+## Printing
+Navbars are hidden by deafult when printing.
+Force them to be printed by setting the `print` prop.

 ## See also